Exhibitions currently open at the LHM:

 A small temporary display of dolls is also on view.

-PORT NATAL MARITIME MUSEUM
+DURBAN MARITIME MUSEUM

 The SAS Durban – a Coniston Class Minesweeper (Currently in drydock and closed to the public)